Cloud-CV/evalai-cli/USAGE.md

 # Basics
-Run `evalai --help` to list all the commands the that EvalAI-CLI can execute.
+EvalAI-CLI can be started using the command `evalai`.
+The command `evalai --help` is used to list all the commands the that EvalAI-CLI can execute.
 It gives the following output.

 ````